 a.
 Participant recruitment

-For the following study , participants will be recruited via convenience sampling from women presenting at the Pregnancy Assessment Unit, Fetal Surveillance unit, and inpatient wards at MMC, Clayton based on the inclusion criteria.
+For the following study , participants will be recruited via convenience sampling from women presenting at the Pregnancy Assessment Unit, Fetal Surveillance unit, and inpatient wards at Monash Medical Centre and Royal North Shore Hospital based on the inclusion criteria.
 To establish potential candidates to approach, the bookings for day assessment patients will be reviewed daily as well to earmark potential candidates for participation in the trial.

 b.
 Randomisation and Blinding

-For the following study, during data collection, patients will be blinded to the ultrasound screen when the ultrasound imaging is being carried out.
-This will allow them to both focus on their own fetal movements and avoid being prompted to press the trigger for fetal movements.
-Likewise, the sonographer will be blinded to the patient pressing the trigger.
-All button depressions for the following study will be noiseless so as to exclude bias.
+For the following study, during data collection, patients will be blinded to the smartphone screen.
 No randomisation of participants will be carried out.

 During data analysis , given the way the results are to be analysed and interpreted, one cannot blind the investigators during the analysis of the results as well.